jstolarek/jstolarek.github.io/pages/posts/2023-03-35-installing-xstation.md

     games from a hard drive rather than a memory card.

   * Bonus: [PicoStation](https://github.com/paulocode/picostation).
 An open
-    source alternative to xStation that is based on Raspberry Pi Pico.
+    source alternative to XStation that is based on Raspberry Pi Pico.
     Unfortunately it's still in development so not really an option at this moment.

-I went with the xStation.
-As with lots of retro mods these days xStation was out of stock but luckily the pre-orders were up.
+I went with the XStation.
+As with lots of retro mods these days XStation was out of stock but luckily the pre-orders were up.
 I ordered one unit and, after some delays, finally received it in mid February.

 <div class="thumbnail">
 <figure>
 [![](/images/posts/2023-03-35-installing-xstation/1_xstation_kit_thumbnail.jpg)](/images/posts/2023-03-35-installing-xstation/1_xstation_kit.jpg)
-<figcaption>xStation kit comes in a nice box.
+<figcaption>XStation kit comes in a nice box.
 QSB (Quick Solder Board) is included with the board.</figcaption>
 </figure>
 </div>

 I already learned it's a good idea to install console mods during the weekend.
 Installation usually takes longer than expected and it was no different this time.
-Installation of xStation requires two main steps:
+Installation of XStation requires two main steps:

   1. Soldering a QSB (Quick Solder Board) to the motherboard of PlayStation.
   2. Lifting pins on one of the integrated circuits, the IC701.